Ukrainians: Religions

+Cuisine

+Ukrainian cuisine has been formed by the nation's tumultuous history, geography, culture and social customs.
+Chicken is the most consumed type of protein, accounting for about half of the meat intake, followed by pork and beef.
+Vegetables such as potatoes, cabbages, mushrooms and beetroots are widely consumed.
+Pickled vegetables are considered a delicacy.
+Salo, which is cured pork fat, is considered the national delicacy.
+Widely used herbs include dill, parsley, basil, coriander and chives.

+Ukraine is often called the "Breadbasket of Europe", and its plentiful grain and cereal resources such as rye and wheat play an important part in its cuisine; essential in making various kinds of bread.
+Chernozem, the country's black-colored highly fertile soil, produces some of the world's most flavorful crops.

+Popular traditional dishes varenyky (dumpling), nalysnyky (crêpe), kapusnyak (cabbage soup), nudli (dumpling stew), borscht (sour soup) and holubtsi (cabbage roll).
+Among traditional baked goods are decorated korovai and paska (Easter bread).
+Ukrainian specialties also include chicken Kiev and Kyiv cake.
+Popular drinks include uzvar (kompot), ryazhanka and horilka.
+Liquor (spirits) is the most consumed type of alcoholic beverage.
+Alcohol consumption has seen a stark decrease, although per capita it remains among the highest the world.

 Music

 Ukrainian music incorporates a diversity of external cultural influences.
-It also has a very strong indigenous Slavic and Christian uniqueness whose elements were used among many neighboring nations.
+It also has a very strong indigenous Slavic and Christian uniqueness, the elements of which elements were used among many neighboring nations.

-Ukrainian folk oral literature, poetry, and songs (such as the dumas) are among the most distinctive ethnocultural features of Ukrainians as a people.
-Religious music existed in Ukraine before the official adoption of Christianity, in the form of plainsong "obychnyi spiv" or "musica practica".
-Traditional Ukrainian music is easily recognized by its somewhat melancholy tone.
-It first became known outside of Ukraine during the 15th century as musicians from Ukraine would perform before the royal courts in Poland (latter in Russia).
+Ukrainian folk oral literature, poetry and songs (such as the dumas) are among the most distinctive ethnocultural features of Ukrainians as a people.
+Religious music existed in Ukraine before the official adoption of Christianity, in the form of plainsong obychnyi spiv or musica practica.
+Traditional Ukrainian music is easily recognised by its somewhat melancholy tone.
+It first became known outside of Ukraine during the 15th century as musicians from Ukraine would perform before the royal courts in Poland (later in Russia).

-A large number of famous musicians around the world was educated or born in Ukraine, among them are famous names like Dmitry Bortniansky, Sergei Prokofiev, Myroslav Skoryk, etc. Ukraine is also the rarely acknowledged musical heartland of the former Russian Empire, home to its first professional music academy, which opened in the mid-18th century and produced numerous early musicians and composers.
+A large number of famous musicians around the world was educated or born in Ukraine, among them famous names like Dmitry Bortniansky, Sergei Prokofiev and Myroslav Skoryk.
+Ukraine is also the rarely acknowledged musical heartland of the former Russian Empire, home to its first professional music academy, which opened in the mid-18th century and produced numerous early musicians and composers.

 Dance

 Ukrainian dance refers to the traditional folk dances of the peoples of Ukraine.
-Today, Ukrainian dance is primarily represented by what ethnographers, folklorists and dance historians refer to as "Ukrainian Folk-Stage Dances", which are stylized representations of traditional dances and their characteristic movements that have been choreographed for concert dance performances.
-This stylized art form has so permeated the culture of Ukraine, that very few purely traditional forms of Ukrainian dance remain today.
+Today, Ukrainian dance is primarily represented by what ethnographers, folklorists and dance historians refer to as Ukrainian folk-stage dances: stylised representations of traditional dances and their characteristic movements that have been choreographed for concert dance performances.
+This stylised art form has so permeated the culture of Ukraine that very few purely traditional forms of Ukrainian dance remain today.

-Ukrainian dance is often described as energetic, fast-paced, and entertaining, and along with traditional Easter eggs (pysanky), it is a characteristic example of Ukrainian culture recognized and appreciated throughout the world.
+Ukrainian dance is often described as energetic, fast-paced and entertaining, and along with traditional Easter eggs (pysanky), it is a characteristic example of Ukrainian culture recognised and appreciated throughout the world.